chisui/dakka/thesis/main.md

     ImplementsAll a '[]       = ()
 ```

-To be able to run the behavior of a specific Actor the chosen `ActorContext` implementation has to also implement all monad classes listed in `Capabilities`.
+To be able to run the behavior of a specific Actor the chosen `ActorContext` implementation has to also implement all Monad classes listed in `Capabilities`.

 ```haskell
 newtype SomeActor = SomeActor ()